 The procurement pack

 This is the starting point for a security or procurement review of First Six.
-It pulls the whole assessment bundle into one place and tells you, plainly, what is in place today and what is still ahead.
+It pulls the whole assessment bundle into one place and sets out what is in place today and what is still ahead.

 What's in the pack